LexLorenzo/MachineLearningProjects/Lab_Exercise_2/labexer2notes.md

 - Are there any relevant information about parent income with the amount of kids they have?
 - The relevance of Marital status, education, and income
 - The relevance of Recency and number of people in the family (How much they consume the products)
+- Significance on Recency on the number of days
+- The Relevance of the Total number of purchases and Recency.
+- The Relevance of the Total number of purchases and Website visits.
+- The Relevance of the Total number of products purchaced based on the number of purchases
+- The number of web purchases on the web visits
+- The Loyalty of a customer = (Number of visits + Frequency of purchases) / (Number of dates since enrollment)
+  - The higher the loyalty the better chance of saying yes
+-

 ## Data Pre Processing:

 - Nulls in income (We can assume that they did not provide their income.
 Possible na iset nalang to 0 since konti lang yung mga di nagprovide)
 - Convert the bdate into age (Remove invalid ages)
+  - All data was obtained from last year
+  - Check if the age is in the appropriate age to get any form of promo
 - Vague yung marital status na mga nakalagay (possible na ifocus natin sya dun sa traditional marital status lang)
 - Remove outliers from income?
 Not sure
 - Bigyan ng definition yung type of education (Especially 2n cycle and basic)
 - May mga age na parang inapproriate (Ex: 131)
 - Nauna ang DT Customer kesa sa year birth
 - New column for the total number of children
+- The relevance of Recency and the number of complains

 ## Bonus:

 - Insights that may come for the business
 - Comparison of models used
+- Possible for profit loss from the complains based on the income and purchases

 Goodnight sa mga viewers ko dyan! ;)